peterhry/peterhrynkow.com/_posts/2017-08-24-invalidate-pattern.md

 categories: [performance]
 ---

-Nowadays, when discussing component-based UIs, most people think about React or maybe web components.
-But the concept of component-based UIs is nothing new.
+Nowadays, you can’t have a discussion about component-based software design without mentioning React, but the idea of building apps with components was around long before Facebook.

-My first exposure to UI components was in 2003 when the engineers at Macromedia shipped a component library called MX components with Flash MX.
+My first exposure to components was in 2003 when the engineers at Macromedia shipped a component library called MX components with Flash MX.

-Say what you will about Flash but the engineers at Macromedia had some great ideas about building UIs on the web.
+Say what you will about Flash but the engineers at Macromedia had some clever ideas when it came to component design.
+One such idea is something called the ”invalidate pattern” and you see it everywhere in today’s modern components.

-One particular pattern I still see used today is called the invalidate pattern.

-Say we have an object that controls the width and height of an element.
+Say you have an object that controls the width and height of an element.
 It exposes some methods `setWidth` and `setHeight`.
 Each time one of these methods is called, the dimensions of the element are set.

 ```js
 class MyClass {